the-human-colossus-foundation/oca-spec/docs/ecosystem/getting-started.md

 # Getting started

-:::warning Deprecated
+:::warning Warning

-This documentation is deprecated.
-Please refer to the [Getting started](/guide/mechanics/getting-started.md) section.
+This documentation reflects the V1.0 of the OCA Ecosystem.
 :::

 ## Quick Start